boothe0/CS386GodotProject/reports/ReportWeek2.md

 Camelia: Expanded on the project planning document to include a template for the game layout.
 Took part in team discussions and contributed an idea for the theme and storyline of the game.

+Chandler: Provided ideas and feedback on game systems and feature implementation.

 ## 2. Retrospective

 Appreciations: